keu/docs/astro/resource-reference-aws.md

 :::info

-Currently, a single Cluster on Astronomer Cloud cannot be configured with more than one node instance type.
+Currently, a single Cluster on Astro cannot be configured with more than one node instance type.
 In early 2022, we expect to introduce support for Worker Queues, which will allow you to run Airflow Workers of varying node types and sizes within a single Deployment.
 If this is something your team is interested in, reach out to us - we'd love to hear from you.

 :::